SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-21-parse-the-salt-please.markdown

 ## Being a good data friend

-When building for Parse the thing to keep in mind is to keep things simple.&nbsp; Storing data in the Parse data system is all about a dictionary system for the constructs you wish to build AND NO MORE.
+When building for Parse the thing to keep in mind is to keep things simple.
+Storing data in the Parse data system is all about a dictionary system for the constructs you wish to build AND NO MORE.

 As an example the following would be OK (assuming you have followed Parse’s quick start instructions):